zuoranartemwing/MindustryExpansion/README.md

 **You can use Our code for free for personal use | Permission required for publication or sharing**

 Note: Now support english, Translation not yet accepted.

+**IMPORTANT NOTE:** This Mod Have Depencies Named **Expansion Foundation** this will support the mod to run smoothly and more experience